babaukos/UnityIconGenerateTools/README.md

 ## Requirements

 - Unity 5.6.7 or later.
-- The scripts must be placed inside a folder named `Editor` in your project.
+- The scripts must be placed inside a folder named `Editor` in your project.Above, this code is already in the Editor folder, so you should unzip it, anywhere in the Assets folder, I advise you to create an Editor Tools folder and put all plugins or extensions there

 ## License